artsy/eigen/HACKS.md

 #### Explanation/Context:

-We use this type in out code for our tests and the `mockEnvironmentPayload`, so we exported it.
+We use this type in out code for our tests and the `resolveMostRecentRelayOperation`, so we exported it.

 ## Delay modal display after LoadingModal is dismissed